Best Time Of Day To Take Citrucel

 Consistent timing prevents the digestive chaos that comes from irregular fiber intake.
 Random dosing creates a "feast or famine" scenario where your digestive system alternates between periods of inadequate and excessive fiber, leading to alternating constipation and loose stools.
 Regular timing allows your gut microbiome and digestive enzymes to adapt gradually, minimizing uncomfortable side effects.

 Understanding how Citrucel's timing requirements compare to other fiber supplements helps you make informed decisions about your digestive health strategy.
-Different fiber types have varying timing considerations based on their mechanisms of action and potential side effects.
+Different fiber types have different timing considerations based on their mechanisms and potential side effects.

 Citrucel's non-fermentable nature allows more flexible timing compared to fermentable fibers like inulin or chicory root.
 These fermentable fibers can cause significant gas production, making evening doses uncomfortable for many people.
 Citrucel produces minimal gas, making it suitable for evening use when morning timing isn't practical.